sriyogesh94/dcos-docs/1.9/administration/monitoring/metrics/datadog.md

 ExecStart=/usr/bin/dcos-metrics-datadog-plugin-1.0.0rc7 -dcos-role agent -auth-token <MY_AUTH_TOKEN>
 ```

-*Note:* This plugin runs on port :61001 (agent adminrouter) by default, so we don't pass the port as we did in the master version of the service.
+*Note:* This plugin runs on the agent Admin Router port `:61001` by default, so the port is not passed as it was in the master version of the service.

-### Enable, Start & Verify
+### Enable, Start, and Verify

+1. Enable and start the Datadog plugin.

+    ```bash
-1. `systemctl enable dcos-metrics-datadog-plugin && systemctl start dcos-metrics-datadog-plugin`
+    systemctl enable dcos-metrics-datadog-plugin && systemctl start dcos-metrics-datadog-plugin
-1. `journalctl -u dcos-metrics-datadog-plugin` -> Make sure everything is OK

-## That's it!
+    ```

+1. View the system logs and verify that everything is okay.

+    ```bash
+    journalctl -u dcos-metrics-datadog-plugin
+    ```

+You're done!